jamescross91/shyft-extractor/README.md

 #Shyft-Extractor

-Shyft extractor is a customizable pluggable massively scalable incremental RDBMS extraction library for Hadoop.
+Shyft extractor is a customizable massively scalable incremental RDBMS extraction library for Hadoop.

 ##Strategies